Your Medicare Coverage

 Your costs in Original Medicare

-- In a doctor's office or independent testing facility, you pay 20% of the Medicare-approved amount for covered diagnostic tests and X-rays.
+- In a doctor's office or independent testing facility, you pay 20% of the Medicare-approved amount for covered diagnostic non-laboratory tests and X-rays.
 The Part B deductible applies.

 To find out how much your specific test, item, or service will cost, talk to your doctor or other health care provider.
 The specific amount you’ll owe may depend on several things, like other insurance you may have, how much your doctor charges, whether your doctor accepts assignment, the type of facility, and the location where you get your test, item, or service.